Please wait...

 Toll Free: 1800-1234-070, Ph.
 No.: +91-9711224068

-Is Embase NMC Approved?
+Embase & NMC Publication

 Note: The original gazette notification used the term "Expanded Embase," which caused confusion.
 NMC later clarified via an RTI response that this was a typographical error, and the correct term is simply "Embase" — the biomedical database managed by Elsevier.